If you are having problems with your battery not charging or not charging fully, here are a few things to check for and possible solutions:

 Check your manufacturer’s website for possible system BIOS upgrades for your laptop model.
-Some laptops have been prone to reject third party batteries if they have an old BIOS version installed.
-Once completing the BIOS upgrade, please recharge your battery for 12 hours and use as normal.
+Some laptops have been prone to reject third-party batteries if they have an old BIOS version installed.
+Once completing the BIOS upgrade, please recharge your battery for 12 hours and use it as normal.

 Battery stops charging before it is fully charged

 New batteries come in a discharged condition and must be fully charged before use.
 It is recommended that you fully charge and discharge the new battery four to five times to allow it to reach its maximum rated capacity.